mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-10"></a>
 [Back to top](#top)
 ## MI-10 -- Rep. Paul Mitchell (R)
+### Committees
+Paul Mitchell is the #10 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016